The Argentine Republic is located mostly in South America, with Chile to the west and Bolivia and Paraguay to the north.

-Tourism plays a large part in the economy with almost 6 million visitors a year, experiencing the many museums and galleries, and music and the arts.
+Tourism plays a large part in the economy, with almost 6 million visitors a year experiencing the many museums and galleries, and music and the arts.

 The country boasts World Heritage sites, historic architecture and national parks whilst displaying one of the world’s greatest ecosystems and regions of biodiversity.

-Benefiting from rich natural resources, a highly literate population and diversified industrial base, manufacturing also contributes to the wealth of Argentina over a varied spectrum including food processing, tobacco products, auto parts and vehicles, leather, biodiesel and steel production.
+Benefiting from rich natural resources, a highly literate population and diversified industrial base, manufacturing also contributes to the wealth of Argentina over a wide spectrum including food processing, tobacco products, auto parts and vehicles, leather, biodiesel and steel production.

 No purchase of real estate is required.